bet4a/d3wiki/Integrating-d3-with-a-CouchDB-database-3.md

 <style>
 ```

-The **sp500.csv** file in the **_attachments** folder is no longer needed.
-If you haven't done so, delete it now.
-Also, the **d3.csv** function is no longer needed.
+The **d3.csv** function is no longer needed.
 Instead you retrieve the data from the database.
 Replace the function

 ```
     d3.csv("sp500.csv", function(data) {